-To contribute to the learning on this topic, the HCE program office has recently deployed 12 research awards, including 8 case studies and 4 IR awards, which focus on either collaborative planning or A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. integration.
+To contribute to the learning on this topic, the HCE program office has recently deployed 12 research awards, including 8 case studies and 4 IR awards, which focus on either collaborative planning or Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. integration.
 Projects focus specifically on one of the following five health domains: malaria, neglected tropical disease, vitamin A supplementation, polio, and immunizations.
 Findings are expected to be shared in the fall of 2021 and 2022.

 Two other resources that may be useful for public health professionals to consider are the Codelivered Campaign Tracker and the 2021 Codelivery Campaign Calendar, which shows campaigns that are currently integrating.

-Technical Brief: Integration Between Health Campaigns: Intervention Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor
+Technical Brief: Integration Between Health Campaigns: Intervention Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinated.
+Co-delivery, and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial

 The recently published Decision Guidance Toolkit for People-Centered Integration of Health Campaigns aims to assist stakeholders at country and global levels to identify and collect information on the potential opportunities for health campaign integration.